163 Personal Goals Examples: Find a Goal to Aim At

 5. Make it Timely – I want to go on the ketogenic diet until I’ve lost 20lbs of belly fat, starting today

 Of course, you don’t need to use the SMART system for every goal you set, instead use it as a framework to improve your goals.
-When you set a new goal go through the five steps and ask yourself would this goal be better if it was more specific, measurable, etc?
+When you set a new goal, go through the five steps and ask yourself, would this goal be better if it was more specific, measurable, etc?

 Changing those goals to actionable goals like visiting Rome, reading Paradise Lost, or starting a blog about cats makes it much more likely that you’ll achieve them.

-Long and Short Term Personal Goals
+Balancing Short-Term and Long-Term Personal Goals

 You need a good mix of long and short-term goals to keep you motivated and making progress.
 Don’t make too many goals that require ten or more years to achieve.
 While it’s great to have an endpoint in mind, goals that seem too far off lack the motivating energy to work hard at them today.

 Instead, use goal milestones that you want to hit on the way to your long-term goal.
-If your goal is to retire in ten years, that’s great but will that keep you working hard every day for the next ten years?
-Perhaps an intermediate goal such as setting up a passive income stream this year or saving $25k this year would add some urgency and energy and still keep you on track for your long-term vision.
+If your goal is to retire in ten years, that’s great, but will that keep you working hard every day for the next ten years?
+Perhaps an intermediate goal, such as setting up a passive income stream this year or saving $25k this year, would add some urgency and energy and still keep you on track for your long-term vision.

-How Many Goals Should I Have?
+How Many Personal Goals Should You Focus on at Once?

 I think you should have at least one goal for each area of your life, if you don’t then either you are completely satisfied in that area or you’ve lost all hope that that area of your life will ever improve.